Home » Posts tagged 'ireland' (Page 2)

 Fumbling Toward Independence

-Some blogs focus on single-word subjects like knitting or superheroes.
+Fumbling Toward Independence Some blogs focus on single-word subjects like knitting or superheroes.
 This one wanders a bit; one week I might write about our neighbors here in rural Ireland, the next about our garden, then about old black-and-white movies or reading with my daughter.
-All of it, though, deals with our attempts to discover an older and better way of living, and learn the values and skills that were normal before everything became cheap, fast and easily discarded.
+All of it, though, deals with our attempts to discover […]

 Weather that reminds us to give thanks

-As many times as I’ve seen the wind whistle across our land in the Bog of Allen, I’ve never before felt as nervous as I have today, as the giant trees around our property are bending alarmingly in the gale.
-Our cement house has actually groaned in the intense wind, which blew down a tree across our driveway recently and ripped our greenhouse door apart.
+Weather that reminds us to give thanks As many times as I’ve seen the wind whistle across our land in the Bog of Allen, I’ve never before felt as nervous as I have today, as the giant trees around our property are bending alarmingly in the gale.
+Our cement house has actually groaned in the […]

 It Begins: Desperate Finland Set To Unleash Helicopter Money Drop To All Citizens